Visiting Banff in May? Here’s All You Need to Know

 Enjoy the Banff Breweries

-In theory, Banff in May means it’s officially patio season again!
+In theory, May means it’s officially patio season again!
 Though you’re in the Canadian Rockies, so it’s likely still chilly.
 Thankfully, many Banff restaurants have heaters to sit under.
 In May you’ll certainly get some sunny days, and you should take advantage and enjoy a beer at Three Bears or Banff Ave Brewing outside!

 See our Favorite Breweries in Banff